 The practice had a complaint policy which provided staff with clear guidance about how to handle a complaint.
-Staff told us they raised any formal or informal comments or concerns with the practice manager to ensure these were responded to appropriately and in a timely manner.
+Staff told us they had not been able to raise any formal or informal comments or concerns recently as there had not been a practice manager until the last few weeks.
+They did not feel there was anyone else in the company with whom they could speak.
+Staff told us despite requests materials and equipment were not easily accessible and they did not feel their requests were responded to appropriately and in a timely manner.

-The practice had received four complaints since April 2015.
+The practice had received one complaint in the last 12 months.
 We looked at the practice procedure for acknowledging, recording, investigating and responding to complaints, concerns and suggestions made by patients.
 We found there was a system in place which ensured a timely response which sought to address the concerns and effect a satisfactory outcome for the patient.
-Information for patients about how to raise a concern or offer suggestions was available in the practice information folder in the reception area and waiting room.
+Information for patients about how to raise a concern or offer suggestions was available in the reception area and practice information leaflet.